paloukari/python-docker-remote-debugging/README.md

     ]}
     ```

+    >Note: if the container is not running locally, you need to set the container IP in the **host**

 1. Select the *Python: Attach* configuration and Hit F5
     > Note: Breakpoints and active line are not working well in VS Code